 4. Symptoms that occur from specific footwear (high heels, etc.)

-As it turns out, healthcare providers have been using chiropractic methods to treat back pain for thousands of years.
+As it turns out, healthcare providers have been using chiropractic methods to treat back pain for thousands of years, they even recommend getting the best memory foam mattress to help with the condition.

 In fact, archaeologists, historians, and medical experts have found evidence of spinal manipulation tracing back to 400 BCE.